biothings/mygene.info/docs/doc/query_service.rst

 """"""
     Optional, can be a comma-separated fields to limit the fields returned from the matching gene hits.
 The supported field names can be found from any gene object (e.g. `gene 1017 <http://mygene.info/v2/gene/1017>`_).
 Note that it supports dot notation as well, e.g., you can pass "refseq.rna".
 If "fields=all", all available fields will be returned.
 Default:
     "symbol,name,taxid,entrezgene,ensemblgene".

+dotfield
+""""""""""
+    Optional, can be used to control the format of the returned fields when passed "fields" parameter contains dot notation, e.g. "fields=refseq.rna".
+If "dofield" is true, the returned data object contains a single "refseq.rna" field, otherwise, a single "refseq" field with a sub-field of "rna".
+Default: true.

 Example code
 ------------